Leslieying/starter-academic/content/post/2021-07-02-install-and-use-emacs-28-native-comp-gccemacs/index.md

     ]
 ```

-Then there are (at least) three ways to compile Emacs native comp (emacs-plus@28 works for my big-sur laptop).
+Then there are (at least) three ways to compile Emacs native comp (emacs-plus@28 works for my laptop with Big Sur 11.4).

 - https://github.com/d12frosted/homebrew-emacs-plus.git
 - https://github.com/daviderestivo/homebrew-emacs-head